9 min read

 I couldn't leave well enough alone, so these are non-broken things I replaced that let me enjoy the Jeep that much more:

 • Method Wheels have worked amazing on the hardest trails.
-I've even slashed the sidewall of a tire (why I upgraded from 35" tires to 37") and thanks to their bead-grip technology that holds tires on the rim, the slashed tire was drivable with zero PSI in it, as the tire bead never fell off the rim (I switched to a spare soon after it blew out).
+I've even slashed through the sidewall of a tire (why I upgraded from 35" tires to 37") and thanks to their bead-grip technology that holds tires on the rim, the mangled tire was still drivable with zero PSI in it, as the tire bead never fell off the rim (I switched to a spare soon after it blew out).
 I'm never running beadlock wheels when these work just as well

 • Teraflex suspension lift with their Falcon shocks has given it more ground clearance and a smoother ride